Ostorlab/KB/MOBILE_CLIENT/COMMON/_MEDIUM/MISSING_THIRD-PARTY_SHARING_INFORMATION_IN_PRIVACY_POLICY/description.md

-The vulnerability exists in the system's failure to check if the privacy policy includes information about third-party sharing of personal data, leaving users unaware of how their information may be shared with external parties.
+The privacy policy does not provide information about how personal data is shared with third parties, leaving users unaware of who has access to their information.
+Users are unable to make informed decisions about their data privacy, potentially leading to trust issues and non-compliance with data protection regulations.